kamwro/transport-app/README.md

 MAIL_PORT = 587 # should be fine - check your email SMTP server
 MAIL_SERVER = <server> # SMTP server, for example outlook emails might have: smtp.office365.com

-# this will be used for tests and must be valid email addresses
+# this will be used for tests and must be a valid email addresses
 TEST_MAIL = <mail>

 # token and authentication stuff